Trent3211/filter-freq-response-vis/Frequency Visualizer - Application/README.md

-# FFRV - Fast Fourier Transform Residual Vector Plot
+# FFRV - Filter Frequency Response Visualizer

 FFRV is a Python application for testing and analyzing the performance of a device under test (DUT) using a Due microcontroller.